 The School of Physics & Astronomy has a long standing reputation for research of international excellence within Astronomy, Laser Physics, Quantum, Light & Matter and Theoretical Particle Physics.
 One of just five UK Physics Schools to have achieved a 5* rating in each of the last two government RAEs, they’re also dedicated to building on a strong track record of quality physics teaching.

 The Department of Physics has an outstanding international reputation for research in areas including Nuclear Physics, Soft Condensed Matter and Nanotechnology.
 Offering a fully integrated year of professional or research training, Surrey provides students with a strong foundation for employment or further study.
 The University of Surrey has a lakeside campus and is home to the world-class Surrey Sports Park.

 Providing stimulating teaching and pioneering research, the University of Sussex nurtures a uniquely interdisciplinary academic setting.
 Their high staff to student ratio makes their teaching exceptionally student-driven, and offers plenty of opportunity for students to get involved in their world-leading research.

-We also work less formally with the National Physical Laboratory Postgraduate Institute
+We also work informally with the National Physical Laboratory Postgraduate Institute